daisygunn/grow-restaurant/TESTING.md

 [Prompt user to register](https://github.com/daisygunn/grow-restaurant/issues/9) /
 [Forms pre-populated for users](https://github.com/daisygunn/grow-restaurant/issues/10)

-The navbar displays different navlinks depending on the status of the user.
+The navbar displays different nav links depending on the status of the user.
 If they aren't logged in already the options are `Register` or `Login`.

 ![](assets/images/user_stories_testing/display_when_logged_out.jpg)

-On the sign in page the user is prompted to register if they do not have an account:
+On the sign-in page the user is prompted to register if they do not have an account:

 ![](assets/images/user_stories_testing/sign_in.jpg)